automerge/automerge-classic/SYNC.md

   })
 }
 ```

 ### Receiving sync messages

 Receiving sync messages is also simple.
 Just pass the document, syncState, and incoming message to `receiveSyncMessage()`, and keep the updated results.
 Calling `receiveSyncMessage` may also produce a `patch`, which you must forward to the frontend.

 After receiving a sync message, you should check if you need to send new sync messages to any connected peers using the code above.
-In our example code below this is represented by a call to `updatePeers()`
+In our example code below this is represented by a call to `updatePeers()`:

 ```
-  const [nextBackend, nextSyncState, patch] = Backend.receiveSyncMessage(
+  const [nextBackend, nextSyncState, patch] = Automerge.Backend.receiveSyncMessage(
     backends[docId],
-    syncStates[source][docId] || Backend.initSyncState(),
+    syncStates[source][docId] || Automerge.Backend.initSyncState(),
     syncMessage,
   )
   backends[docId] = nextBackend